danceandfight/hh-sj/README.md

 # HeadHunter / SuperJob analysis

-This program searches [headhunter.ru](headhunter.ru) and [superjob.ru](superjob.ru) all vacations for most popular programming languages and shows statistics for the last 30 days (how many vactions, average salary).
+This program searches [headhunter.ru](headhunter.ru) and [superjob.ru](superjob.ru) all vacancies for most popular programming languages and shows statistics for the last 30 days (how many vactions, average salary).

 ### How to install